 Both positive and negative experiences affect health however the effect of positive experiences on adolescent health is yet to be fully described.
 Previous research indicates that the heightened sensitivity and emotional responsivity in adolescence creates a window of time where psychobiological responses to experiences are amplified.
 This may increase the effects of experiences and emotions on health, in measurable and meaningful ways.
 These ways can be measured through biological changes(e.g. increases in stress hormones), as well as through behavioural changes (e.g. exercise, sleep and diet), or in social engagement.
 Psychobiological responses to experiences contribute an accumulation of costs and benefits to health – a process known as allostatic load.

-This project will examine daily experiences of adolescents and using the allostatic load theory, the project will examine how emotional experiences are transformed into health outcomes, and scrutinise the unique contribution of both daily stressors and daily uplifts.
-Biological measures will be gathered to capture individual health profiles, and used with measures of health behaviours (e.g. diet, exercise, sleep) and adolescent diary-reports of daily experience to examine the impact of experiences on health.
+This project examines daily experiences of adolescents and using the allostatic load theory, the project examines how emotional experiences are transformed into health outcomes, and scrutinises the unique contribution of both daily stressors and daily uplifts.
+Biological measures are being used to capture individual health profiles, and used with measures of health behaviours (e.g. diet, exercise, sleep) and adolescent diary-reports of daily experience to examine the impact of experiences on health.
 Based on these findings, an intervention will be developed and tested to buffer the effects of negative experience and amplify the effects of positive experiences.
 The findings will create new opportunities to promote healthful responses to experiences in adolescence.
+The study has completed data collection.